josh-hrr/DesignPatternsMadeSimple/README.md

 # Design Patterns Made Simple

-This project is a demonstration of how to use design patterns in Cypress tests.
-The design patterns used in this project are designed to be easy to understand and use, even for beginners.
+Demostrates the use of design patterns and a data-driven approach in Cypress tests, running in a consistent Docker environment.
+It leverages Cypress for end-to-end testing, TypeScript for static typing, and Docker for creating a consistent testing environment.
+The project is designed to be easy to understand and use, making it accessible for beginners and experienced developers alike.

 ## Design Patterns